• Skip to primary navigation

 Yes, it is.

-The accounting and financial services business is one that is continually evolving.
+The accounting and financial services business is continually evolving.
 As a result, highly knowledgeable accounting professionals are in high demand.

-As an accounting professional, you are required to have advanced abilities and competence in a variety of areas, from government laws to market demands.
+As an accounting professional, you must have advanced abilities and competence in various areas, from government laws to market demands.
 Failure to get certified can lead to a lack of career growth, a reduction in earning potential, and, eventually, a reduction in opportunities.

 Also, obtaining accounting certifications allows you to stand out from other applicants or peers, putting you on the path to long-term success.
 And similarly enables you to earn a better salary than your colleagues that are not certified.
-You can even make more money if you are an independent CPA because you can charge more.
+You can even make more money as an independent CPA because you can charge more.

 In terms of job security, as a certified accountant in Canada, you can be sure that your job is secured.
 You will even have an advantage over uncertified accountants.